ailabteam/gnn-for-sagin/README.md

 **Step 2: Run the Experiment**

-The following command will start a container, grant it access to all GPUs, run the training script, and automatically remove the container once finished.
-The project directory inside the container is `/app`.
-If you want to access the saved model or plots, you can mount a volume.
+The default command for the container is to run the training for PoC #1.

 *   **To run the full training:**
     ```bash
     docker run -it --rm --gpus all haodpsut/gnn-for-sagin:poc1
     ```
+    *(Note: The `Dockerfile` is configured to run PoC #1's training script by default.)*

 *   **To run and save outputs to your current directory:**
+    The project directory inside the container is `/app`.
+To access outputs, you can mount a volume from your host machine to `/app`.
     ```bash
-    docker run -it --rm --gpus all -v $(pwd):/app/outputs haodpsut/gnn-for-sagin:poc1
+    docker run -it --rm --gpus all -v $(pwd):/app haodpsut/gnn-for-sagin:poc1
     ```
-    *(After running, the `.pth` model and `.png` plots will appear in a new `outputs` folder on your machine.)*
+    *(After running, the `.pth` model and `.png` plots will appear in your project directory on your machine.)*

 *   **To explore the container's shell:**
     ```bash